EvergreenCartoons/SenselessViolence/README.md

 A trivial reverse TTY shell payload written in Python (these things ship with a Python interpreter) is supplied as a surrogate for nopen in this toolkit, because running sketchy binaries swiped from the NSA seems a tad foolish in production environments.

 ## How to Use?
 For yolo-scanning for beg bounties and mass-exploitation, run the nuclei template supplied (it should also have been upstreamed by now).
 This will give you a target list.
+This file is named `nuclei-CVE-2022-31814.yaml`.

 For precision carefulling of networks, there are four "modes" you will want to be aware of, and are documented below.
 Run them in order.
 These are set using the "--mode" flag.